Equations

 Dzyaloshinskii-Moriya Energy

-In the continuum limit, the DMI energy density $w_\mathrm{dmi}$ is associated with the so-called Lifshitz invariants, which are terms in the form
+In the continuum limit, the DMI energy density

 The form of DMI energy density varies depending on the symmetry class.
-For bulk DMI, corresponding to symmetry class $T$ or $O$, the expression is given by:
+For bulk DMI, corresponding to symmetry class

 The associated effective field is

-For a thin film with interfacial DMI or a crystal with symmetry class $C_{nv}$, the energy density is
+For a thin film with interfacial DMI or a crystal with symmetry class

 and the effective field is